Trading USD/JPY

 Whether you opt for a USD/JPY scalping or breakout strategy, when you trade could make all the difference to your intraday profits.
 This is because in the day trading forex space, timing is everything.

 Capitalising on USD/JPY targets requires trading during prime time slots.
-FX day trading may be available 24/7, but you could be better off focusing on quality rather than quantity.
+Spot forex day trading is typically available 24 hours a day, five days a week, but you could be better off focusing on quality rather than quantity.

 Normally, when London and Europe are open for business, pairs with the Euro, British pound, and Swiss franc are most actively traded.
 Then, when New York opens, currency pairs with the US dollar and Canadian dollar gather momentum.

 At these times, you will also benefit from the tightest spreads and potentially the greatest opportunities to generate profits.
-So, check for intraday volatility and focus your trading capital into this time slot.
+So, check for intraday volatility and focus your trading capital on this time slot.

 Rise & Shine